 Sorting of intracellular receptors : a role for ubiquitin

 A key event of an immune response is the recognition by T lymphocytes of peptide antigens displayed on the surface of antigen presenting cells.
-Soon upon antigen recognition by T lymphocytes, T cell antigen receptors (TCR), adhesion molecules, and signaling and cytoskeletal components, translocate to the contact site between the T cell and the antigen presenting cell and segregate into different clusters.
-This organized cell-to-cell contact, where communication between the T cell and the antigen presenting cell takes place, has been called the immunological synapse, by analogy with the neuronal synapse.
-Molecular organization at the immunological synapse is thought to be important to stabilize the T cell receptor signal transduction necessary for efficient T cell activation.
+Soon upon antigen recognition, T cell antigen receptors (TCR), adhesion molecules, as well as signaling and cytoskeletal components, translocate to the contact site between the T cell and the antigen presenting cell and segregate into different clusters.
+This organized cellular junction, where communication between the T lymphocyte and the antigen presenting cell takes place, has been called the immunological synapse.
 We investigate the mechanisms that lead to the formation of the immunological synapse and result in T cell activation.
-In particular we analyze the role of the actin cytoskeleton and of intracellular traffic in these processes.
+In particular, we analyze the role of the actin cytoskeleton and of intracellular traffic in these processes.

 2. Invasion OF HOST CELLS BY INTRACELLULAR BACTERIA, CHLAMYDIA (A. Dautry-Varsat, A. Subtil, M. E. Balañá, C. Delevoye, B. Wyplosz)

 Chlamydiae are bacteria that proliferate only within eukaryotic host cells.
 The three species pathogenic to humans, Chlamydia trachomatis, Chlamydia psittaci and Chlamydia pneumoniae, cause a number of diseases, including trachoma, pelvic inflammatory disease, pneumonia and trachoma.